wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 I am a graduate student pursuing MS in Information System for Big Data and Predictive Analytics Track at [Washington university in St.Louis](http://wustl.edu).
 I was an undergraduate student at Anhui University of Technology in Information system major.
 Though I am an information system student, I got a solid programming knowledge structure (programming skills, data structure and algorithm, OS organization) when I was in China.
 ### Why I think my background qualifies me for this project.
 * I have a solid background of python and OS organization(unix) which help me to be familiar with MUGQICPipeline structure quickly.
-* In addition, in my free time, I have experienced in using Graphviz software and I hava learned the basic knowledge of pipeline flowchart
+* In addition, in my free time, I have experienced in using Graphviz software and I hava learned the basic knowledge of pipeline flowchart.
 * I have experienced in github and bitbucket.

 ### Why I choose this project